grandao0/work-work-gcp/README.md

 Enjoy the Kubernetes graphical dashboard and use it for deploying containerized applications, as well as for monitoring and managing your clusters!

 You can access the dashboard from a development or local machine using similar instructions from the Web console.
 Click the <b>Connect</b> button for the cluster you want to monitor.

+#### Set Up Network and HTTP Load Balancers

+#### Activate Google Cloud Shell

+`gcloud auth list`

+`gcloud config list project`

+If it is not, you can set it with this command:

+`gcloud config set project <PROJECT_ID>`

+Finally, using Cloud Shell, set the default zone and project configuration:

+`gcloud config set compute/zone us-central1-a`
+`gcloud config set compute/region us-central1`

+#### Create multiple web server instances

+To simulate serving from a cluster of machines, we'll create a simple cluster of Nginx web servers that will serve static content using Instance Templates and Managed Instance Groups.
+Instance Templates lets you to define what every virtual machine in the cluster will look like (disk, CPUs, memory, etc), and a Managed Instance Group instantiates a number of virtual machine instances for you using the Instance Template.

+First, create a startup script that will be used by every virtual machine instance to setup Nginx server upon startup:

+`cat << EOF > startup.sh
+#! /bin/bash
+apt-get update
+apt-get install -y nginx
+service nginx start
+sed -i -- 's/nginx/Google Cloud Platform - '"\$HOSTNAME"'/' /var/www/html/index.nginx-debian.html
+EOF`

+Second, create an instance template that will use the startup script:

+`gcloud compute instance-templates create nginx-template \
+         --metadata-from-file startup-script=startup.sh`

+Third, let's create a target pool.
+A target pool allows us to have a single access point to all the instances in a group and is necessary for load balancing in the future steps.

+`gcloud compute target-pools create nginx-pool`

+Finally, create a managed instance group using the instance template:

+`gcloud compute instance-groups managed create nginx-group \
+         --base-instance-name nginx \
+         --size 2 \
+         --template nginx-template \
+         --target-pool nginx-pool`

+This will create 2 virtual machine instances with names that are prefixed with `nginx-.` This may take a couple of minutes.

+List the compute engine instances and you should see all of the instances created!

+`gcloud compute instances list`

+Now configure a firewall so that you can connect to the machines on port 80 via the `EXTERNAL_IP` addresses:

+`gcloud compute firewall-rules create www-firewall --allow tcp:80`

+You should be able to connect to each of the instances via their external IP addresses via `http://EXTERNAL_IP/` shown as the result of running the previous command.

+#### Create a Network Load Balancer

+Network load balancing allows you to balance the load of your systems based on incoming IP protocol data, such as address, port, and protocol type.
+You also get some options that are not available with HTTP(S) load balancing.
+For example, you can load balance additional TCP/UDP-based protocols such as SMTP traffic.
+And if your application is interested in TCP-connection-related characteristics, network load balancing allows your app to inspect the packets, where HTTP(S) load balancing does not.

+Let's create a L3 network load balancer targeting our instance group:

+`gcloud compute forwarding-rules create nginx-lb \
+         --region us-central1 \
+         --ports=80 \
+         --target-pool nginx-pool`

+List all Google Compute Engine forwarding rule in your project.

+`gcloud compute forwarding-rules list`

+You can then visit the load balancer from the browser `http://IP_ADDRESS/` where `IP_ADDRESS` is the address shown as the result of running the previous command.

+#### Create a HTTP(s) Load Balancer

+HTTP(S) load balancing provides global load balancing for HTTP(S) requests destined for your instances.
+You can configure URL rules that route some URLs to one set of instances and route other URLs to other instances.
+Requests are always routed to the instance group that is closest to the user, provided that group has enough capacity and is appropriate for the request.
+If the closest group does not have enough capacity, the request is sent to the closest group that does have capacity.

+First, create a health check.
+Health checks verify that the instance is responding to HTTP or HTTPS traffic:

+`gcloud compute http-health-checks create http-basic-check`

+Define an HTTP service and map a port name to the relevant port for the instance group.
+Now the load balancing service can forward traffic to the named port:

+`gcloud compute instance-groups managed \
+       set-named-ports nginx-group \
+       --named-ports http:80`

+Create a backend service:

+`gcloud compute backend-services create nginx-backend \
+      --protocol HTTP --http-health-checks http-basic-check --global`

+Add the instance group into the backend service:

+Make sure to replace zone (If you are using different zone)

+`gcloud compute backend-services add-backend nginx-backend \
+    --instance-group nginx-group \
+    --instance-group-zone us-central1-a \
+    --global`

+Create a default URL map that directs all incoming requests to all your instances:

+`gcloud compute url-maps create web-map \
+    --default-service nginx-backend`

+To direct traffic to different instances based on the URL being requested, see content-based routing.

+Create a target HTTP proxy to route requests to your URL map:

+`gcloud compute target-http-proxies create http-lb-proxy \
+    --url-map web-map`

+Create a global forwarding rule to handle and route incoming requests.
+A forwarding rule sends traffic to a specific target HTTP or HTTPS proxy depending on the IP address, IP protocol, and port specified.
+The global forwarding rule does not support multiple ports.

+`gcloud compute forwarding-rules create http-content-rule \
+        --global \
+        --target-http-proxy http-lb-proxy \
+        --ports 80`

+After creating the global forwarding rule, it can take several minutes for your configuration to propagate.

+`gcloud compute forwarding-rules list`

+Take note of the http-content-rule IP_ADDRESS for the forwarding rule.

+From the browser, you should be able to connect to `http://IP_ADDRESS/.`